Nicolas-Saade/Colab_Chrome_Extension/README.md

 ### Google Cloud Functions:

-Used to handle email notifications when a GPU is available or unavailable.
+Used to handle email notifications when a TPU is available or unavailable.

 #### Technologies and Concepts Used:
 - **Node.js 20**: Runtime used in cloud function code.